remix-run/react-router/docs/api/components/DefaultRoute.md

 API: `DefaultRoute` (component)
 ===============================

-A route that is active when the parent route's path matches exactly.
-Or, in other words, the default child route for a parent.
+A `DefaultRoute` is active when the parent route's path matches exactly.

 Note, this is not a `NotFoundRoute`.
 It is only active when the parent's route path is matched exactly.